lacygus/Emotion_Recognition/index.md

     - number of concepts: 27

 ## Methods

 In our project, we employed a comprehensive approach to understand and interpret facial expressions through machine learning models, focusing on the Facial Expression Recognition 2013 (FER-2013) dataset.
-The methodology involved several key steps, beginning with the conversion of existing models to formats compatible with advanced analysis tools such as PyTorch and ONNX.
-This allowed for the seamless integration of models with interpretability techniques like CLIP-Dissect and Concept-Based Model (CBM) analysis.
+The methodology involved several key steps, beginning with obtaining a baseline model, analyzing important features for emotion through dissection, and modifying the network.
+The baseline model we used is a VGGNet architecture trained on FER2013, with a test accuracy of 69.42%.
+We seek to analyze the features being used in the model to understand how the model works.
+Our goal with modifying the network is to improve accuracy.

+ Project Procedure I: Emotion Feature Analysis

+1. Generate and label our new concept set with GPT4
+2. Apply CLIP-Dissect with same d-probe and probing images, but with   the new concept set
+3. Taking only the results that were predicted accurate, count the sampled concepts that were used
+4. Visualize and analyze the neurons/concepts

+ Project Procedure II: Network Dissection and Modification

+1. As part of the network dissection performed in procedure I, we obtain the max similarity value between each neuron activation and concept label.
+2. We choose the similarity cutoff tau = 0 to determine the set of interpretable neurons.
+We then choose the layer with the most interpretable neurons to modify.
+3. To modify the layer, we multiply the interpretable neuron weights by 1.5 and divide the uninterpretable neuron weights by 1.5.
+4. After modifying the layer weights, we re-evaluate the model on the test data.

 ## Results